AllenInstitute/ARBORS/README.md

 ## Attribution

-This software is developed by Sarah Walling-Bell, building on earlier Matlab and Python implementations by Matt Mallory and Uygar Sümbül.
+This software is developed by Sarah Walling-Bell, building on earlier Matlab and Python implementations by Uygar Sümbül and Matt Mallory.
 Please check for updates.